nueng1996/pub-it.dev/README.md

   * publish:close
   * check:banned

-After this line i will use thai language for explain how is work and architure of pub-it.dev. for who lost in this repository and don't understand thai don't worry in future i plan add englist session.
+> In wiki of this project  i will use thai language for explain how is work and architure of pub-it.dev. for who lost come in this repository and don't understand thai don't worry in future i plan add englist wiki.

-โปรเจคนี้ผมได้ทำการพัฒนาทั้งหมดโดยใช้ kubernetes ในการ Deploy แต่ลงใน minikube สำหรับการทำงานนั้นเมื่อเปิด pub-it.dev จะช่องให้กรองประกาศที่ต้องการโพส ด้วยสามารถตั้งเวลาปิดประกาศได้